Contrast-Security-OSS/docs/content/user/ui/settings/Groups.md

 ### Deleting an Organization Group from Organization Settings

-Groups can be deleted from the Groups interface by selecting the trash can icon in the row of the group that you want to delete, and then confirm the operation.
+You can delete groups from the Groups interface by selecting the trash can icon in the row of the group that you want to delete, and then confirming the operation.
 Once confirmed, the group is removed and any access provided by that group is revoked from any of the users assigned to the group.

 ## Access Collision